juicemia/blog/content/blog/wfh.md

 Maybe we've contributed to our 401k and now we're seeing it dwindle.

 Working with this level of distraction is hard, and now our work environment has just been changed completely.

 The habitual cues that come with driving into the office, setting down our stuff, going to the kitchen for a cup of coffee, and settling in for the next couple of hours before lunch aren't there anymore.
 We need to create new habits around getting mentally prepared to work.

-## Now is not the Time for Cultural Changes
+With all there is to worry about, and the broken habits that would normally prepare us to stay focused while working, we're more distracted than ever.

+## It's Not Clear-Cut

 Given that most of us aren't used to working remotely, and we are more distracted than ever, I think we're going to see a huge loss in productivity.

 The question is, how will management at these businesses react?

-I think most managers and executives will see the loss in productivity as a result of remote-work itself, instead of just as a sign that culture needs to change and people are distracted.
+I think it's likely most managers and executives will see the loss in productivity as a result of remote-work itself, instead of just as a sign that culture needs to change and people are distracted.

 And let's not forget, these are people too.

 They probably aren't gonna be used to working from home.
 They are going to have all the same problems we're all having.

 When it comes down to making a decision about letting people work from home, they are going to have a negative association with it.

 Who knows, maybe we'll have that negative association ourselves.

+Don't get me wrong, I love having days where I work from home.
+I think there are a lot of benefits that come with it.

+I just don't think it's a guarantee the labor market will turn remote because of this.